Travel for EarthCube-related Meetings!

 Early career scientists applying for this grant are eligible to receive reimbursement funds of up to $500.
 Early career scientists are described as "within five years of having attained a Ph.D., including “All But Dissertation” Ph.D. candidates; or, within five years of having completed a M.S. and not currently working towards a Ph.D.”
 Candidates who do not strictly fit those criteria may explain their circumstances and reasons for consideration as “early career” in the grant application.

-This funding will also recognize the imperative laid out in the NSF’s Diversity and Inclusion Strategic Plan by establishing five individual grants specifically targeted to members of underrepresented minorities, as defined by the NSF.
+This funding will also recognize the imperative laid out in the NSF’s Diversity and Inclusion Strategic Plan by establishing individual grants specifically targeted to members of underrepresented groups in STEM, as defined by the NSF.

-Applicants who self-identify as an underrepresented minority within STEM are eligible to receive up to $1000 in reimbursement funds.
+Applicants who self-identify as members from underrepresented groups within STEM are eligible to receive up to $1000 in reimbursement funds.

 Eligible destinations for travel include science or data communication-based professional meetings, workshops, or conferences relevant to or with an opportunity for relevance to EarthCube principles (e.g., professional meetings of AGU, GSA, Ocean Sciences, ESIP, Earthcube All Hands Meeting, etc.).